Thomascountz/ctf_writeups/writeups/picoctf/forensics/trivial_flag_tranfer_protocol.md

 > An ERROR packet can be the acknowledgment of any other type of packet.
 The error code is an integer indicating the nature of the error. [^1]

-Then, we see another read request for `plan`, only this time, it's followed by an `Data Packet` response, an `Acknowledgement`, a request to read `program.deb`, and then hundreds of blocks of data packets and acknowledgements...
+Then, we see another read request for `plan`, only this time, it's followed by a `Data Packet` response, an `Acknowledgement`, a request to read `program.deb`, and then hundreds of blocks of data packets and acknowledgements...

 | No.    | Time         | Source      | Destination | Protocol | Length | Info                                                  |
 | ------ | ------------ | ----------- | ----------- | -------- | ------ | ----------------------------------------------------- |